kapows/kp11/README.md

 [C++Now 2018: Arthur O'Dwyer “An Allocator is a Handle to a Heap”](https://www.youtube.com/watch?v=0MdSJsCTRkY)

 ## Design
+First and foremost the library is made to be easy to use.
+Since it is using a policy based design this basically means that everything is default constructed.
+If something more complicated is required then that will have to be done with an ugly two phase initialization style.

 The library is broken up into a few pieces.
 There is the upstream, the markers, the free blocks, control structures, and allocators.

 Upstream refers to the `heap`, `local`, etc., style resources where the memory originates from.
 Upstream resources are free to use their own "fancy pointers" and size type.
 This will be propagated downstream.
 This should allow the control structures and free blocks to be used for any memory.

 Markers refers to `list`, `pool`, etc., and are policies used in the `free_block` resource.

 Free blocks refers to `free_block`, `monotonic`, etc., which break up allocated memory into blocks to allocate.
 All memory from free block resources including `monotonic` allocate in blocks.
 In `monotonic` the block size is the alignment.
 This is done so that no alignment needs to take place at all.

 Control structures refer to `fallback`, `segregator`, etc., these are classes that combine other resources with a control structure.
-These should not be deeply nested.
-Deep nesting is incredibly complicated here as it would be a nightmare to pass in constructor arguments.
 Making a new class with regular control structures is favorable to deep nesting.

 Allocators refers to `allocator`, this is used to wrap the resource for standard use.